-Joe Biden & Lady Gaga Are Opening Sexual Assault Trauma Centers To Support Survivors
+Joe Biden & Lady Gaga Are Teaming Up (Again) To Support Sexual Assault Survivors

 According to remarks from the former vice president at Glamour's Women of the Year Summit, Joe Biden and Lady Gaga will open trauma centers for survivors of sexual assault.
 While it's unclear exactly what the trauma centers would include, Biden says he envisions the centers as places "where women can go to get the long-term help they need to deal with these crises."